jtorreggiani/caliper/README.md

 ## Logic

 Logic is the study of principles and methods used to distinguish correct reasoning from incorrect reasoning.
 It involves the systematic analysis of arguments, where the goal is to determine whether conclusions logically follow from premises.
 Logic helps to ensure that reasoning is consistent, valid, and sound.
 It uses formal rules and structures, such as propositions, syllogisms, and deductive or inductive reasoning, to evaluate whether an argument is well-formed and whether its conclusions are reliable based on the given premises.
 Logic is essential in many disciplines, including mathematics, philosophy, computer science, and everyday decision-making.

+## Integrative Thinking

+Integrative thinking is the ability to combine and synthesize different perspectives, ideas, and solutions to address complex problems.
+It involves balancing seemingly opposing or conflicting viewpoints and finding ways to integrate them into a cohesive and innovative approach.
+Rather than choosing one solution over another, integrative thinking seeks to find a more holistic answer by understanding the strengths and weaknesses of various ideas and creatively combining them to form a better, more comprehensive solution.
+This type of thinking fosters adaptability, creativity, and the ability to see beyond binary choices, often leading to breakthroughs and novel solutions.